x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/create-group-naming-policy.md

 - Estimated time to complete: 5 minutes.

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Distribution Groups" entry in the [Recipients permissions](https://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.
+To see what permissions you need, see the "Recipients" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.

 - The maximum length for a group name is 64 characters.
 This includes the combined number of characters in the prefix, the group name provided by the user, and the suffix.